 Caseville The Campground and Playground of the Thumb

 More, than 120,000 persons in 1939 signed this register in the county, park at Caseville, where, we have just written our names.
 This is the largest of the Huron county park units.
 The Pres.
 McKinley family lived in Caseville four years.

-Gen. George M. Meade placed that, U.S. survey, marker near the tip of Sand Point.
-The “Hero, of Gettysburg*’ was called to the colors from here.
+General George M. Meade placed that, U.S. survey, the marker near the tip of Sand Point.
+The “Hero, of Gettysburg” was called to the colors from here.

 Those ruins of log buildings mark the site of Ora Labora colony, a religious-socialistic experiment of the Civil War days.
 The marshes of Wild Fowl Bay are the best duck hunting grounds in Michigan.

 We pass the Bay Port Stone Quarry and Bay Port, with its summer colony and “sportsman’s paradise.”

 We see from the highway an Indian Tree, famous in Indian legend.
 A white man, “who discovered the secret lead mines of the Indians,” was said to have been tied to this tree and burned to death.’

 That landmark at the mouth of the Shebeyon, “Where the lead ore is hidden,” creek was the first church of Huron county.
 It was built by Rev. J. Auch, Lutheran missionary, in 1850.

 Now we enter the thriving village of Sebewaing.
 The name is Chippewa and translates “near the winding creek,” An ancient battle was fought here between two large Indian tribes.
 ‘Skeletons of warriors were unearthed on the main street in recent years.
 Sebewaing has a fine park and many Industries including a large sugar factory.